i18next/i18next-gitbook/getting-started.md

 - The translation functions like [interpolation](/interpolation.md), [formatting](/formatting.md) and [plurals](/plurals.md).
 - Find an [extension for your project](/supported-frameworks.md), eg. **react-i18next**, **jquery-i18next** and **others**.
 Using those wrappers around i18next makes using i18next a lot simpler in your project.
 Most such modules come with extended examples.
+- Find out more about the [configuration options](/configuration-options.md).
 - Add a [language detector](/plugins-and-utils.md) to detect the preferred language of your user
 - Add a [backend plugin](/plugins-and-utils.md) to load the translations from the server or filesystem